Stipecim/WScrap-Marketer/README.md

-⚠️ **Warning**: You do not have to do this but to be safer you can configure the firewall to limit access only for the application you are using and through a specific port.
+⚠️ **Warning**: You do not have to do this but to be safer you can configure the firewall to limit access only for the application you are using and through a port `6553`.
 I won’t go into details, however you can use [Nginx](https://nginx.org/en/docs/) to limit access to specific paths, in this case, `/marketitems` and `/updatetoken`.
 No need for further details as there are plenty of tutorials online.

 # Usage